Parkland high school shooting: Fatalities

+Fourteen of the fatalities died inside the building; three others died in or en route to the hospital.

 Geography teacher Scott Beigel was killed after he unlocked a classroom for students to enter and hide from Cruz.
-Aaron Feis, an assistant football coach and security guard, was killed as he shielded two students.
-Chris Hixon, the school's athletic director, was killed as he ran toward the sound of the gunfire and tried to help fleeing students.
+Aaron Feis, an assistant football coach and security guard, was killed as he entered the building in response to reports of the ongoing shooting.
+Chris Hixon, the school's athletic director, was killed as he ran toward the sound of the gunfire.